NWAIS Conferences, Workshops and Events

 • Online registrations paid by credit card must be completed by 11:59pm on the deadline date.

 Substitutions may be made any time prior to the conference.
-Written cancellations received by March 4, 2020 are eligible for a refund after a $25 cancellation fee.
-Cancellations received after March 4, 2020 are ineligible for any refund.
+Written cancellations received by March 9, 2020 are eligible for a full refund.
+Cancellations received after March 9, 2020 are ineligible for any refund.

 NWAIS Events Are Paperless